Jinzug/projets-ete-2025/README.md

 ## Folders

+- password-generator ---> A little personnalized password generator project made by myself in Python

 ---

 Objective : Train myself as much as I can to intergrate a Cybersecurity Master after my licence.